-As part of the quarterly monitoring activities specified in the HMMP, a groundwater sample is to be collected from two wells in the Fourth Quarter 2023.
-On December 7, 2023 groundwater samples were collected from the Coso Junction Store #2 (CJS#2) and the Little Lake Ranch North Well (LLR North).
+As part of the quarterly monitoring activities specified in the HMMP, a groundwater sample is to be collected from two wells in the First Quarter 2024.
+On Feb 15, 2024 groundwater samples were collected from the Coso Junction Store #2 (CJS#2) and the Little Lake Ranch North Well (LLR North).
 These groundwater samples were analyzed for TDS by Eurofins/Calscience LLC in Garden Grove, California a California-Certified Analytical Laboratory.
 Prior to the Third Quarter 2019 samples were analyzed by Eurofins/TestAmerica, Inc. in Irvine, California, a California-Certified Analytical Laboratory.
 Prior to sample collection, groundwater was purged from the well until groundwater physical parameters stabilized, as monitored by a Horiba U52 hand-held unit.

 At CJS#2, the groundwater sample was collected from the groundwater holding tank located 20 yards north of this active supply well.
-Water was purged from the holding tank's sample port; approximately 5 gallons of water were purged.
-The CJS#2 groundwater sample was collected from the sample port on December 7, 2023 at a time of 1:50 p.m.
-The laboratory analytical result from CJS was 719 mg/L of TDS.
-The previous laboratory TDS value for CJS#2 from the Third Quarter 2023 was 646 mg/L. The physical parameters, as measured by a Horiba U52 unit, of the groundwater from CJS#2 holding tank immediately prior to sampling were as follows: time 1:49 p.m.; temperature 22.7°C; TDS 618 mg/L.
+Water was purged from the holding tank's sample port; approximately 10 gallons of water were purged.
+The CJS#2 groundwater sample was collected from the sample port on February 15, 2024 at a time of 9:34 a.m.
+The laboratory analytical result from CJS was 674 mg/L of TDS.
+The previous laboratory TDS value for CJS#2 from the Fourth Quarter 2023 was 719 mg/L. The physical parameters, as measured by a Horiba U52 unit, of the groundwater from CJS#2 holding tank immediately prior to sampling were as follows: time 9:33 a.m.; temperature 21.8°C; TDS 609 mg/L.

-At LLR North, approximately 9 gallons of groundwater were purged from the well preceding sample collection.
-Well purging was conducted with a submersible pump and generally following EPA Low-flow methodology.
-The groundwater sample was collected on December 7, 2023 at 10:13 a.m.
-The laboratory analytical result from LLR North was 670 mg/L of TDS.
-The previous laboratory TDS value for LLR North from the Third Quarter 2023 was 665 mg/L. The physical parameters, as measured by a Horiba U52 unit, of the groundwater from LLR North immediately prior to sampling with a portable submersible pump were as follows: time 10:12 a.m.; temperature 23.7°C; TDS 608 mg/L.
+At LLR North, approximately 1 gallon of groundwater was purged from the well preceding sample collection.
+Well purging is typically conducted with a submersible pump and generally following EPA Low-flow methodology.
+However, during the February 2024 sampling event the submersible pump failed after about a half-gallon of water was purged.
+A disposable bailer was used to collect water quality parameters as well as the groundwater sample.
+The groundwater sample was collected on February 15, 2024 at 12:28 a.m.
+The laboratory analytical result from LLR North was 645 mg/L of TDS.
+The previous laboratory TDS value for LLR North from the Fourth Quarter 2023 was 670 mg/L. The physical parameters, as measured by a Horiba U52 unit, of the groundwater from LLR North immediately prior to sampling with a disposable bailer were as follows: time 12:26 a.m.; temperature $23.3^{\circ}$ C; TDS 625 mg/L.

-At the CJS#2 and LLR North wells, the TDS values from the Fourth Quarter 2023 and all previous groundwater sampling events were below the "Threshold Requiring Action value as specified in Table 3-2 of the HMMP (1,500 mg/L for Coso Junction Store #2 and Little Lake Ranch North, and 2,000 mg/L for Hay Ranch South Well).
+At the CJS#2 and LLR North wells, the TDS values from the First Quarter 2024 and all previous groundwater sampling events were below the "Threshold Requiring Action value as specified in Table 3-2 of the HMMP (1,500 mg/L for Coso Junction Store #2 and Little Lake Ranch North, and 2,000 mg/L for Hay Ranch South Well).
 The Hay Ranch South Well, also required to be sampled for TDS per the HMMP, was not sampled as it is no longer accessible for sample collection.